 Building a bamboo lantern requires the use of a hot glue gun and bending wires that can poke.
 The hot glue is very hot, so parental supervision is required for children.

-REPAIR A BAMBOO LANTERN
+REPAIR BAMBOO LANTERNS

-A good way to learn the does and don’ts of solid bamboo lantern making is to take on a repair project.
+A good way to learn the dos and don’ts of solid bamboo lantern making is to take on a repair project.
 We have many abandoned lanterns that we re-make, patch up, re-paper, re-glue and sometimes sell in our merchandise tent to raise money for the festival.
 We also have large installation lanterns that always need a good clean-up and a few patches.
 Repairing a lantern lets you see how a lantern is put together and helps build your skills so you can embark on your own creation.
 Doing lantern repairs is a great help to the festival, too!